English (2013 film): Casting

 The film was announced to star Jayasurya, Nivin Pauly, Nadia Moidu, Remya Nambeesan, Mukesh, and Sona Nair.
-Incidentally, earlier this year during the 100th-day celebration of Beautiful in Trivandrum, Jayasurya had suggested his aspiration to work with the director, and to consider him for a role for the latter's next and Shyamaprasad promptly replied that he would call the actor when he has a role that is apt for him.
+Incidentally, earlier this year during the 100th-day celebration of Beautiful in Thiruvananthapuram, Jayasurya had suggested his aspiration to work with the director, and to consider him for a role for the latter's next and Shyamaprasad promptly replied that he would call the actor when he has a role that is apt for him.
 The time had finally come when Shyamaprasad called to say that he wanted Jayasurya to do a character in English.
 The actor had earlier said that he has always harboured a wish to work with Shyamaprasad because of what he has heard of the director from his co-stars.
 Shyamaprasad is known for moulding his characters so well, motivating the actors and giving them the strongest platform to perform.
 Jayasurya also had said it could be the actor in Shyamaprasad that helps him give such importance even to the minute nuances.
 Jayasurya was chosen to play the character of a Kathakali artiste who absconds while touring in England.
 Living as an illegal immigrant becomes too difficult for him as he is in constant fear of being caught.
 The mental ordeal adds more layers to the character which Jayasurya plays.
 Nadia Moidu was chosen to play a prominent role in the film.
 Nivin Pauly was chosen to play another leading role after his performance in the 2012 film Thattathin Marayathu.
 Akkara Kazhchakal fame Josekutty Valiyakallumkal who played the character of George Thekkinmootil in the popular sitcom was chosen to play a supporting role in the film, due to the connection of him and the scriptwriter from the sitcom.